Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 How Much is the Georgia Retirement Income Exclusion?

-Qualified retirement income includes pensions, annuities, interest, dividends, net rental income, capital gains, and income from self-employment.
+The Georgia qualified retirement income exclusion includes pensions, annuities, interest, dividends, net rental income, capital gains, and income from self-employment.
 Get in-depth details about the Georgia income exclusion and more Georgia retirement tax matters in our recent blog post.

 There are many additional tax advantages for seniors in this state: